Reminder: Shopping comes with risks, purchase with caution.

 UnionPay | China | 62 | Some | Yes | No | Yes | No | No |

-Mastercard/VISA/JCB | China | 46 | All | Yes | Yes | No | No | No |
+MasterCard/VISA/JCB | China | 46 | All | Yes | Yes | No | No | No |

-Mastercard/VISA/JCB | Japan | Unknown | All | Yes | Yes | Yes | Yes | Yes |
+MasterCard/VISA/JCB | Japan | Unknown | All | Yes | Yes | Yes | Yes | Yes |

 Preparations#

-Upon arriving in Japan, you may only be able to apply for a card at "Japan Post Bank," but the problem is that the card you get can basically only be used for cash withdrawals, not for online shopping or card payments in Japan, nor can it be linked to Apple Pay or Paypay, and it cannot be used to pay for utilities (though it can be used for that, but the handling fee is a bit excessive).
+When you first arrive in Japan, you may only be able to apply for a card at "Japan Post Bank," but the problem is that the card you get can basically only be used for cash withdrawals and cannot be used for online shopping or card payments in Japan, nor can it be linked to Apple Pay and PayPay, and it cannot be used to pay utility bills (it can be used to pay, but it incurs a fee each time, which is a bit excessive).

 But there's no need to panic because we have the following countermeasures: